fallahn/osgc/did/readme.md

 ###### Items

  * Flares.
 These look like rockets and are found in barrels.
-Launch one of these to call in a barrage of canon fire from your offshore galleon.
+Launch one of these to call in a barrage of cannon fire from your offshore galleon.
  * Decoys.
 The creepy looking decoys are actually your friend!
 Place one down to distract bees or skeletons that may otherwise attack you.
  * Spooky Skull.
 These haunted skulls will, when placed, put up a small shield which will curse any player who touches it, reversing their controls for a short amount of time.
 Place one by your boat for added security!
  * Mines.
 These ominous black devices can be buried anywhere and look like any other buried treasure - but contain an explosive booby trap!